King And Queen, W1W 6DL

 When Kake visited on a Tuesday afternoon in December 2008, there were a fair few people in, mostly younger people (quite possibly students, given the area).
 There was no music, and a flatscreen was showing a darts tournament with the sound off.
 Three real ales were available; Adnam's Bitter, Deuchars IPA, and St Austell Tribute (£1.70/half).
 When Ewan visited in November 2009 these three were on again, with the addition of Purity's Mad Goose.

-They have a function room upstairs, which as of December 2008 is free to hire as long as you make a donation to MacMillan (the charity supported by the pub), though if you want the bar up there to be staffed then that costs £50.
-As mentioned, there's no food in the evenings, but if you've booked the function room then they can put on a buffet or you can bring your own food.
+They have a function room upstairs, which as of June 2017 is free to hire as long as you make a donation of at least £2 per person to MacMillan Cancer Support (the charity supported by the pub), though if you want the bar up there to be staffed then that costs £100.
+They don't do food in the evenings, but if you've booked the function room then they're happy for you to bring your own food.

 Accessibility: Small step up to get in, another small step to get to the ladies' (which is quite small and a bit hard to actually get into).